 • Seizures and tremors

 Xanax withdrawal symptoms can begin within 24 hours of your last use and typically alleviate within one week.
-The severity of withdrawal makes it difficult to recover without the help of a Xanax addiction rehab center Crystal Lake, Il offers.
+The severity of withdrawal makes it difficult to recover without the help of a Xanax addiction rehab center, such as the one Northern Illinois offers.

-What Are the Treatment Options at our Xanax Rehab Center in Illinois
+Treatment Options At Our Xanax Rehab in Illinois

 There are many treatment options for Xanax addiction.
-To address the first matter, a client will undergo a medical detox with the goal of completely weaning off of Xanax.
+To address the first matter, a client will undergo a medical detox to completely wean off Xanax.
 Since the overall effects of withdrawal can be very damaging and irritating, the treatment center staff might prescribe a course of anticonvulsant and other helpful medications.

 The goal is to have our clients safe and comfortable during detox.
-Withdrawal should never be attempted alone because of the risk of seizures and relapsing.
-The final part of the Xanax treament process will involve addressing the mental damage caused by the addiction itself.
+Withdrawal should never be attempted alone because of the risk of seizures and relapse.
+The final part of the Xanax treatment process will involve addressing the mental damage caused by the addiction itself.

 According to the Journal of Clinical and Consulting Psychology, cognitive behavioral therapy (CBT) has shown the most considerable amount of effectiveness in assisting clients to completely taper off of benzodiazepines.
-Cognitive behavioral therapy is a system of counseling that a client is assisted in seeing how their thoughts and behaviors patterns led to their Xanax addiction and abuse.
+Cognitive behavioral therapy is a system of counseling that helps a client see how their thoughts and behavioral patterns led to their Xanax addiction and abuse.
 As the therapist works closely with the client, they will be able to discover more positive and healthier ways of dealing with the root issues behind the Xanax addiction.

 Outpatient programs allow you to return home each night.
-A partial hospitalization program northern Il offers provides the highest level of outpatient care.
+A partial hospitalization program provides the highest level of outpatient care.
 Some partial hospitalization programs also provide detox services.

 Finding Treatment Today at Northern Illinois Recovery Center